zigster64/datastar.http.zig/README.md

 By default this std.Io.Writer uses a zero-sized intermediate buffer, so every chunk written is passed straight through to the underlying socket writer after being converted to DataStar protocol.

-With http.zig, this socket writer is already buffered, and uses async IO to drain data to the user's browser in the background after your handler exits.
+With http.zig, this underlying socket writer is already buffered, and uses async IO to drain data to the user's browser in the background after your handler exits.
 This is all taken care of for you.

 For most applications, these defaults offer an excellent balance between performance and memory consumption.

 For advanced use cases, you can opt in for applying buffering to the SSE operations as well, by setting a default buffer size.

-This will reduce the number of writes between the SSE processor and the underlying writer to the browser, at the expense of one extra allocation per request.
+This will reduce the number of writes between the SSE processor and the underlying http.zig writer to the browser, at the expense of one extra allocation per request.

-To configure this, use
+To configure buffering, use this :

 ```zig
     datastar.configure(.{ .buffer_size = 255 });
 ```

+If your handlers are typically doing a large number of small writes inside a patchElements operation, then its definitely worth thinking about using a buffer for this.

-The performance differences between using a buffer or not are quite marginal (we are talking microseconds if at all), but its there if you think you need it.
+The performance differences between using a buffer or not can be quite marginal (we are talking microseconds if at all), but its there if you think you need it.

 If you choose to use this, try and set the size of the buffer around the size of your most common smaller outputs, which could be 200-300 bytes depending on your application, or it could be a lot more.